Alexandru-97/IntroductionToRobotics/README.md

 https://youtu.be/l5X7xixCLCI

-# Homework 4 (4-digit 7-segment display with joystick and shift register)
+# Project 4 (4-digit 7-segment display with joystick and shift register)
 ### Requirements ###
 • Components: a joystick, a 4 digit 7-segment display, a 74hc595 shift register